ksjh/LEDneon/README.md

 - [`line-tracing-svg.scad`](line-tracing-svg.scad): generate 3D frames for LED neon from lines (e.g., handwritten text) in an SVG file
 - [`line-flame-svg.scad`](line-flame-svg.scad): a flame generated using line tracing from an SVG path
 - [`outline7seg.scad`](outline7seg.scad): generate outlines for large seven segment displays
-- [`sevensegcube.scad`](sevensegcube.scad): a cube with slots for pieces of LED neon as segments of a 7-segment display, **does not use the central config file**.
+- [`sevensegcube.scad`](sevensegcube.scad): a cube with slots for pieces of LED neon as segments of a 7-segment display, **does not use the central config file**
-- [`sevensegplate.scad`](sevensegplate.scad): a plate with slots for pieces of LED neon as segments of a 7-segment display, **does not use the central config file**.
+- [`sevensegplate.scad`](sevensegplate.scad): a plate with slots for pieces of LED neon as segments of a 7-segment display, **does not use the central config file**
-- [`sevensegdigit.scad`](sevensegdigit.scad): a set of connected slots for one digit of a 7-segment display, **does not use the central config file**.
+- [`sevensegdigit.scad`](sevensegdigit.scad): a set of connected slots for one digit of a 7-segment display, **does not use the central config file**
-- [`signbody.scad`](signbody.scad): the body of a sign, inspired by BigClive's script in the description of his livestream on 2022-06-11, **not for LED neon, does not use the central config file**.
+- [`signbody.scad`](signbody.scad): the body of a sign, inspired by BigClive's script in the description of his livestream on 2022-06-11, **not for LED neon, does not use the central config file**
-- [`signface.scad`](signface.scad): the front face of a sign, inspired by BigClive's script in the description of his livestream on 2022-06-11, **not for LED neon, does not use the central config file**.
+- [`signface.scad`](signface.scad): the front face of a sign, inspired by BigClive's script in the description of his livestream on 2022-06-11, **not for LED neon, does not use the central config file**
-- [`signbody-shamrock.scad`](signbody-shamrock.scad): the body of a shamrock sign, inspired by BigClive's script in the description of his livestream on 2022-06-11, **not for LED neon, does not use the central config file**.
+- [`signbody-shamrock.scad`](signbody-shamrock.scad): the body of a shamrock sign, inspired by BigClive's script in the description of his livestream on 2022-06-11, **not for LED neon, does not use the central config file**
+- [`sign-cat-svg.scad`](sign-cat-svg.scad): create a box sign from imported SVG file of a cat, **not for LED neon, does not use the central config file**.
 - [`include/shapes2D.scad`](include/shapes2D.scad): creates simple 2D shapes for extruding, can be included in own projects
 - [`include/LEDneon.scad`](include/LEDneon.scad): creates the LED neon frames from 2D shapes, can be included in own projects
 - [`include/signmaker.scad`](include/signmaker.scad): creates box and lid style signs from 2D shapes and text, can be included in own projects